Katy Perry declared innocent of plagiarism

-The judge, who is investigating the case after the team of Perry apelara the decision, he said in the new ruling that the song was not plagiarized, allegedly, “Joyful Noise” by Marcus Gray, but it was sufficiently distinctive to be protected by copyright.
+The judge, who is investigating the case after the team of Perry apelara decision he said in the new ruling that the song plagiarized allegedly, “Joyful Noise” by Marcus Gray, but it was sufficiently distinctive to be protected by copyright.

 “It is undisputed in this case, just the test that is more favorable to the plaintiff, are the characteristic elements of the “Joyful Noise” is a combination of unique or rare,” says the new circuit.